Thomas Cahill

 Thomas Quinn Cahill (March 29, 1940 – October 18, 2022) was an American scholar and writer.
 He was best known for The Hinges of History series, a prospective seven-volume series in which the author recounts formative moments in Western civilization.

 Early life

 Cahill was born in the Bronx on March 29, 1940.
 His father, Patrick, worked as an insurance executive; his mother, Margaret (Buckley), was a homemaker.
 Cahill attended Regis High School in Manhattan, where he studied ancient Greek and Latin.
+He was thrown out and went on to graduate from Fordham Preparatory School.
 He continued his study of Greek and Latin literature, as well as medieval philosophy, scripture, and theology, at Fordham University.
 There he completed a Bachelor of Arts in classical literature and philosophy in 1964, before obtaining a pontifical degree in philosophy the following year as part of his studies to become a priest for the Jesuits.
 He ultimately decided not to pursue the priesthood, and went on to complete his Master of Fine Arts in film and dramatic literature at Columbia University in 1968.